 These renowned thinkers include top psychologists and psychiatrists, as well as intelligence operatives, lawyers, essayists, doctors, and animal researchers with a trained lens on what makes us tick.

-Eugene Beresin, M.D., is Professor of Psychiatry at Harvard Medical School.
+Eugene Beresin, M.D., is a professor of psychiatry at Harvard Medical School.

 Ira J. Chasnoff, M.D., is a Professor of Clinical Pediatrics at the University of Illinois College of Medicine in Chicago.
 His most recent work is The Mystery of Risk.

-Nancy Darling, Ph.D., is a Professor at Oberlin College.
+Nancy Darling, Ph.D., is a professor of psychology at Oberlin College.

 Claudia M. Gold, M.D., is a pediatrician and fellow in the University of Massachusetts Boston Infant Parent Mental Health Post Graduate Certificate Program.

 Jann Gumbiner, Ph.D., is a licensed psychologist and clinical professor at the University of California, Irvine College of Medicine.